Taki Theodoracopulos

-Panagiotis "Taki" Theodoracopulos (/ˌθiːədɔːrəˈkɒpələs/; el /el/; born 11 August 1936) is a Greek writer and publisher who founded Taki's Magazine and co-founded The American Conservative.
+Panagiotis "Taki" Theodoracopulos (/ˌθiːədɔːrəˈkɒpələs/; el /el/; born 11 August 1936) is a Greek paleoconservative writer and publisher who founded Taki's Magazine and co-founded The American Conservative.
 His column "High Life" appeared in British weekly The Spectator from 1977 to 2023.
-He has lived in New York City, London, and Gstaad.
+He has lived in New York City, London (at one point owning a property on Cadogan Square), and Gstaad.

 Early life and education

+Panagiotis Theodoracopulos was born on 11 August 1936.
 The son of a Greek shipping magnate, Theodoracopulos was privately educated in the United States at Lawrenceville School and Blair Academy before attending the University of Virginia.

 Theodoracopulos was a sportsman early in life.
 He represented Greece at the FIS Nordic World Ski Championships 1962, having been a tennis player beforehand, including playing at the 1961 French Championship.

 Career

 Theodoracopulos's column "High Life" appeared in British weekly The Spectator between 1977 and 2023, expressing sometimes controversial opinions, including the claim that black people had lower IQs than other people, for which Boris Johnson, made editor in 1999, later apologised.
 He has also written for other US and UK publications, including Esquire, Hamptons Magazine, Newsweek, the New York Press, The Sunday Times, and Vanity Fair.